Diseases & Conditions

 - Forceful hand activities.
 The condition is known to occur after forceful use of the fingers and thumb.

-Symptoms of trigger finger often start without a single injury.
-They may follow a period of heavy or extensive hand use, particularly pinching and grasping activities.
+Symptoms of trigger finger often start gradually without a clear injury.
+They may follow a period of heavy or extensive hand use, especially pinching and grasping activities.

 Symptoms may include:

-- A tender lump at the base of the finger on the palm side of the hand
+- A tender lump at the base of the finger or thumb on the palm side of the hand

-- A catching, popping, or locking sensation with finger movement
+- A catching, popping, or locking sensation with finger or thumb movement

-- Pain when you bend or straighten the finger
+- Pain when bending or straightening the digit

-Your doctor will be able to diagnose a trigger finger by talking with you about your symptoms and examining your hand.
-Typically, x-rays or other tests are not absolutely necessary to make the diagnosis.
+Your doctor will typically be able to diagnose a trigger finger by talking with you about your symptoms and examining your hand.
+Typically, X-rays or other tests are not absolutely necessary to make the diagnosis.

 During the exam, your doctor will look for: